Elkay Manufacturing

 Design System

-The Elkay Design System is a structured front-end framework built with Bootstrap, HTML, and custom CSS that ensures consistent, scalable visual and interactive patterns across Elkay’s web properties.
-At its core, this system defines reusable UI elements — from typographic scales and color palettes to buttons, forms, tables, and layout styles — all grounded in Bootstrap’s responsive grid and utility classes while extended with custom classes to reflect Elkay’s brand identity.
-The accompanying style guide (e.g., styleguide_elkay.html) documents key brand assets like logos, fonts, color values, link styles, and component usage, serving as a single source of truth that guides developers and designers in building interfaces that look and behave consistently.
-By pairing Bootstrap’s robust, mobile-first foundation with tailored CSS rules and clear documentation, the Elkay design system streamlines development, reduces duplication, and maintains a cohesive user experience throughout Elkay’s digital presence.
+The Elkay Design System is a front-end framework based on Bootstrap with HTML and custom CSS that allows for consistent and scalable visual and interactive patterns throughout Elkay’s web properties.
+Fundamentally, the design of this system is reusable UI components — typography scales, color schemes, buttons, forms, tables and layout styles built on Bootstrap’s responsive grid and utility classes, with custom classes added to adhere to Elkay’s brand identity.
+The accompanying style guide documents brand assets such as logos, fonts, color values, link styles and the use of various components and acts as a single source of truth that guides developers and designers in building interfaces that look and behave consistently.
+The Elkay design system leverages Bootstrap’s strong, mobile-first foundation with custom CSS rules and explicit documentation to simplify development, minimize duplication and provide a consistent user experience across all of Elkay’s digital assets.

 MyezH2O